 The Dunbar-Hunter Expedition was commissioned by Thomas Jefferson to explore and document the lower regions of the Louisiana Territory.

-The 1804-1806 expedition of Meriwether Lewis and William Clark from St. Charles, Missouri, to the Pacific Northwest is considered a milestone in the exploration of North America, yet their voyage was not the only one to venture into the newly acquired Louisiana Purchase.
+The 1804–1806 expedition of Meriwether Lewis and William Clark from St. Charles, Missouri, to the Pacific Northwest is considered a milestone in the exploration of North America, yet their voyage was not the only one to venture into the newly acquired Louisiana Purchase territory.
 Conceived by President Thomas Jefferson to explore and document the geography, natural resources, and Native American cultures in the vast, unknown regions west of the Mississippi River recently acquired by the United States, Lewis and Clark’s probe is well known and heavily documented—but it was not a solo act.
 Jefferson also planned and executed—concurrently and with similar objectives—a southern version of the Corps of Discovery, as the Lewis and Clark entourage came to be known.
 Led by two prominent Scottish immigrants, William Dunbar and Dr. George Hunter, the venture in the lower regions of the Louisiana Territory was originally intended to trace the Arkansas and the Red Rivers to their sources.
 Had it succeeded as planned, it could have rivaled the Lewis and Clark expedition in scope; however, aggressive Osage Indians along these rivers thwarted the president’s scheme, and he redirected Dunbar and Hunter to explore the Ouachita River instead.
 Though scaled down, the modified expedition still gathered valuable scientific and geographic information that testified to the new nation’s potential.

-William Dunbar (1749-1810) was born to aristocratic parents in Morayshire, Scotland.
+William Dunbar (1749–1810) was born to aristocratic parents in Morayshire, Scotland.
 He was educated in Glasgow and London, and he had a lifetime affinity for the sciences.
 Seeking an adventurer’s life, he sailed to Philadelphia, Pennsylvania, at the age of twenty-two.
 Two years later he was established on a plantation near Baton Rouge, where he engaged in farming and was a steadfast proponent of slavery.
-Dunbar later moved upstream, below Natchez, and acquired two plantations that totaled almost four thousand acres.
+Dunbar later moved upriver, below Natchez, and acquired two plantations that totaled almost four thousand acres.
 Always experimenting with progressive farming practices, he gained prominence throughout the region for his business and scientific acumen.
 He was a surveyor for the Spanish government, and his inventions included a unique type of cotton press.
 Scientists traveling in the wilderness of the lower Mississippi Valley frequently visited Dunbar at his plantation home and sought his advice.
 Hearing of Dunbar’s reputation, Jefferson nominated him as a fellow in the prestigious American Philosophical Society.
 After several years of correspondence between the two men, Jefferson became convinced that Dunbar was the man to lead the southern expedition.

 George Hunter (1755-1823) was also born in Scotland, but his family ranked middle class at best.
 As an apprentice, he learned the apothecary trade and brought those skills to America in 1774.
 He enlisted in the Continental Army during the American Revolution and participated in the battles of Princeton and Trenton.
 After the war he worked for a while as a ship’s surgeon before marrying and engaging in a variety of successful businesses as a chemist, apothecary, and trader.
 He occasionally took exploratory trips into remote areas of Kentucky and Illinois.
 As with Dunbar, Jefferson knew Hunter’s reputation.
 On April 15, 1804, President Jefferson penned a letter to Dunbar asking that he lead an expedition to explore the Red and the Arkansas Rivers.
 In it he stated that Dr. George Hunter would be his partner and chief counsel.